byvfx/twitch-archiver/README.md

 ## Notes

 - Downloads are processed sequentially to avoid overwhelming the network ( might add the option to download multiple at once in the future)
-- The application uses the Twitch API to fetch VODs, which requires an API key
+- The application fetches VODs using `yt-dlp`; a Twitch API key is only needed when downloading chat logs
 - Different filter types access different kinds of content:
   - All Videos typically contains past broadcasts (stored for 14-60 days depending on user level)
   - Highlights are permanently stored stream segments marked by the streamer